Kingxukai/linux/Documentation/bpf/verifier.rst

 			Pointer to struct bpf_map.
 "Const" because arithmetic on these pointers is forbidden.
     PTR_TO_MAP_VALUE
-			Pointer to the value stored in a map element.
+			Pointer to the woke value stored in a map element.
     PTR_TO_MAP_VALUE_OR_NULL
 			Either a pointer to a map value, or NULL; map accesses (see maps.rst) return this type, which becomes a